noamlevy81/NeMo-Guardrails/docs/user_guides/community/auto-align.md

 "matching_scores": { "score": 0.5}
 ```

-### Confidential detection
+### Confidential Info detection

-The goal of the confidential detection rail is to determine if the text has any kind of confidential information.
+The goal of the confidential info detection rail is to determine if the text has any kind of confidential information.
 This rail can be applied at both input and output.
-This guardrail can be added by adding `confidential_detection` key in the dictionary under `guardrails_config` section
+This guardrail can be added by adding `confidential_info_detection` key in the dictionary under `guardrails_config` section
 which is under `input` or `output` section which should be in `autoalign` section in `config.yml`.

-For confidential detection, the matching score has to be following format:
+For confidential info detection, the matching score has to be following format:

 ```yaml
 "matching_scores": {